 IMPORTANT EVENTS IN AUGUST

-There are three important events in August.
-The first is the anniversary of the bombing of Nagasaki, which happens on August 9th.
+- The first is the anniversary of the bombing of Nagasaki, which happens on August 9th.
 There are memorial ceremonies held all over Nagasaki for the victims of the atomic bomb.
 Most likely if you are at work you will attend a peace assembly at your school.
-Please wear appropriate attire.
+Please wear appropriate formal attire.
 It is possible you will be expected to introduce yourself in front of the full student body of your school on that day, so confirm with your supervisor if that is going to happen and prepare accordingly.
+If August 9th falls on a weekend, it will likely become a work day and an alternative weekday will become a designated day off.

 WHAT ABOUT WORK?